bl4ck574r/Writeups/THM/Empline.md

 document.save('resume.docx')
 ```
 ### Creating Malicious docx
-The above script will create a simple docx file with our name in it.
+The script created the .docx file, to modify it according to our purpose, we need to change few things in the file.
+For this,
-- Now, we need to unzip the docx file.
+- We need to unzip the docx file.
 - Modify the content of `word/document.xml`.
 After first line, add following paylaod:
 ```xml
 <!DOCTYPE test [<!ENTITY test SYSTEM 'file:///etc/passwd'>]>